-Induction heating proves safer, faster and more efficient than other heating methods such as a torch or an oven for Pennsylvania fabricators.
+Induction heating proves safer, faster and more efficient for Swartfager Welding, Inc.

-Swartfager Welding, Inc. – experts in rail and marine fabrication, as well as other heavy welding and fabrication applications – puts weld quality above all other factors.
-That dedication to quality has led to consistent growth and a vast skill set built to address the toughest weld requirements its customers have.
+Swartfager Welding, Inc. – experts in rail and marine fabrication, as well as other heavy welding and fabrication applications – puts weld quality above all else.
+That dedication has led to consistent growth and the skills to address the toughest weld requirements its customers have.

-Part of that dedication to quality is ensuring that each weld meets the strict requirements for preheating, interpass temperature control and stress relieving.
-Heating the part with a rosebud torch takes too long for many fabricators, creates the possibility of uneven heating and includes the added costs of propane (or other heating fuels).
+Part of that dedication is ensuring that each weld meets strict requirements for preheating, interpass temperature control and stress relieving.
+Heating the part with a rosebud torch takes too long for many fabricators.
+It also creates the possibility of uneven heating and includes the added costs of propane (or other heating fuels).
 Taking the part or assembly to an oven large enough to handle it takes too much time and is generally inconvenient.
 As such, Swartfager Welding has turned to induction heating for many of its preheating, interpass temperature control and stress relieving applications.

-With the Miller ProHeat™ 35 induction heating system, Swartfager Welding is able to achieve faster time-to-temperature, ensure required interpass temperatures are maintained throughout the welding process, conduct controlled stress relieving and document the entire process through the addition of an optional digital recorder – occasionally required by some customers and qualifying agencies as proof of procedure compliance.
+With the Miller ProHeat™ 35 induction heating system, Swartfager Welding achieves faster time-to-temperature and maintains required interpass temperatures throughout the welding process.
+They also conduct controlled stress relieving and document the entire process through the addition of an optional digital recorder – occasionally required by some customers and qualifying agencies as proof of procedure compliance.

 “Right now, we’re using it on the assembly joints for some Cor-Ten material,” says Dustin Swartfager, engineer, Swartfager Welding.
-“The only other option than the ProHeat would be to truck it almost three hours to get to an oven big enough to encapsulate the part.
+“The only other option would be to truck it almost three hours to an oven big enough for the part.
 Right now, we can stress relieve all of the components that go into it and then isolate the joints that put the assembly together, and we do it all fixtured so that we know we have no shrinkage.”

-With an induction heating system, heat is created electromagnetically in the part rather than by surface heating, as is done with an open flame or resistance heating methods.
+An induction heating system creates heat electromagnetically in the part rather than by surface heating like open flame or resistance heating methods.
 Heat is induced in the part by placing it in an alternating magnetic field created by liquid- or air-cooled induction heating cables.
-The induction cables are wrapped around the part, or on the part, and do not heat up themselves, but create eddy currents inside the part, which generates heat.
-The process is safer, faster and easier to use than other heating methods and typically provides more uniform heating throughout the part.
+Operators wrap the induction cables around the part, or on the part.
+The cables do not heat up themselves, but create eddy currents inside the part, which generates heat.
+The process is safer, faster and easier to use than other methods.
+Induction also typically provides more uniform heating throughout the part.

-The ability to maintain the workpiece at required temperatures also provides a considerable productivity advantage over methods such as torch heating.
+The ability to maintain the workpiece at required temperatures also provides a considerable productivity advantage over other methods.

 “It’s great because you don’t have to stop in the middle of the work you’re doing to heat it back up.”